 Pregnancy and early parenthood can be both an exciting and overwhelming time.
 Becoming a parent is a major life change, and it can come with a whole host of emotions, thoughts, expectations and role changes.

-As many as 1 in 5 women can experience emotional difficulties and 1 in 3 new fathers/partners are concerned about their mental health during this time.
+As many as 1 in 5 women1 can experience emotional difficulties and at least 1 in 10 new fathers/partners2 are concerned about their mental health during the perinatal period.
 This can happen to anyone.
 It is not your fault!